 Although they're far less common today, Harriers have a long history as hunting and working dogs.
 Today, it's rare to find Harriers in shelters, or even from breeders.
-In fact, the Harrier is the one of the most rare breeds to be recognized by the American Kennel Club.
+In fact, the Harrier is one of the rarest breeds to be recognized by the American Kennel Club.

 Despite their smaller size, Harriers are not suitable for apartments unless owners are willing to dedicate several hours each day to outdoor exercise.
 What's more, Harriers aren't recommended for first-time dog owners due to their stubbornness and difficulty to house- and obedience-train.

 Coat and Color: Thick, short coats that come in tri-color (black, brown, and white) or red and white

 Life Expectancy: 12 to 15 years

 Characteristics of the Harrier

 |Amount of Shedding||Medium|

 Harriers have a long, varied history with several conflicting origin stories.
 Some believe Harriers originated in France—"harrier" is the Norman French word for "hound" or "dog"—and were descendants of Bloodhounds, Talbot Hounds, or Bassett Hounds, all of which originated in France and Belgium.
 Others believe they originated in England, where Harrier-type dogs first started to appear in hunting packs around 1260.

 Regardless of their country of origin, it's widely agreed that Harriers were originally bred to hunt hare.
 Early hare hunting was done on foot, so the first Harriers moved much more slowly and strategically than today's Harriers.
 Once hunters began to hunt on horseback, Harriers developed much more speed and agility to keep up.